beau1399/porpus/README.md

     (defn ^:export greet [] (js/alert "Howdy!"))

 You can add functions to this file and call them using similar syntax to what's seen in the button's ":onclick" handler.
 Not much other than the function name and the specific event being handled (":onchange" is another important one) will need to be changed.
 It is important to include the "^:export" metadata item on your functions; otherwise, name mangling in the production build will prevent the function from being found by the runtime script engine of the browser.

+At the end of the body definition is a call to function "include-js".
+This brings in "app.js", which at runtime will hold an amalgamation of "core.js" and all of the other things necessary to bridge the gap between your ClojureScript and the JavaScript the browser can actually execute.
+This is at the end of the body definition so that it can be relied on to load after the page markup has loaded.

 Finally, the "(head)" function call deserves explanation.
 This call is repeated across all of the demo's routes, and it abstracts away some unexciting things like character set, viewport, and the inclusion of the proper (minimized vs. full) version of the site CSS file.
 This is done using the same Hiccup syntax that's used to generate the rest of the response body: